“What year was my collie made?”

 More “hit and miss” is identification of the year by the color of the figure.
 This is more helpful for getting a ballpark age, since many popular colors were produced over a span of years.
 However there were some exotic colors and beautiful one-of-a-kind slags which were only produced in the early years.

-The colors below, while also manufactured in other years, were the only colors still for sale in 2007 – the last year the collies were made:
+The colors below, while also manufactured in other years (there are also the colors listed in the 2002 Mosser catalog), were the only colors still for sale in 2007 – the last year the collies were made: